College Coordinating Committee

 - Monitors that shared governance processes are adhered to

 - Requests revisions from shared governance committees annually, and reviews the committee structure and the shared governance structure regularly

 - Maintains a handbook of current committees and membership structures of all committees which is reviewed and updated annually

 - Reviews the college’s administrative procedures on a regular basis and gives input to the review and development of Board Policy

-- Reviews all board policies and administrative procedures within a three-year cycle, to be completed no later than one year prior to the regularly scheduled accreditation site visit.
+- Reviews all board policies and administrative procedures within a six-year cycle, to be completed no later than one year prior to the regularly scheduled accreditation site visit.

 - Monitors trends and practices on issues within the committee’s scope and communicates them to the college

 The quorum requirement is a majority (8) of the committee members.

 - The College Coordinating Committee will normally generate its agenda with items submitted